SignalK/SensESP/docs/pages/internals/index.md

 `ObservableValue` is one of the simplest Producers.
 By itself, it does nothing, but it implements the `ValueProducer` interface, and you can connect `ValueConsumer` objects to it.
 If you update the value of the `ObservableValue`, all the connected consumers will be notified.
-This approach can be used to inject arbitrary data to SensESP processing networks.
+This approach can be used to inject arbitrary data into SensESP processing networks.

 ## Configurables

-Many SensESP object benefit from having a configuration interface and means for storing and retriveing configuration values from a persistent storage.
+Many SensESP objects benefit from having a configuration interface and means for storing and retriveing configuration values from a persistent storage.
 The `Configurable` class is a base class for all such objects.

 `Configurable` objects can read and write their configuration values by defining `set_configuration()` and `get_configuration()` methods.